 Patients who are having a first episode of psychosis are both more responsive to these medicines and are more sensitive to adverse effects.
-Thus, experts that low to moderate doses be used at the start.
-They also suggest avoiding a couple of the newer drugs, clozapine (Clozaril) and olanzapine (Zyprexa), in the first round, because they are more likely to cause weight gain.
+Thus, experts suggest that low to moderate doses be used at the start.
+In general, clozapine (Clozaril) and olanzapine (Zyprexa) are prescribed after other medications have been tried first.
+Compared to other antipsychotic medications, clozapine and olanzapine are more likely to cause weight gain.
 Also, about 1 in 100 people who take clozapine lose the capacity to produce the white blood cells needed to fight infection (see below).

 People who suffer a relapse can try any other medication in the first or second generation of antipsychotics.
 Once a person has found a drug or combination of drugs that helps, it is a good idea to continue maintenance treatment in order to reduce the risk of relapse.

 Older "first generation" antipsychotics.
-As the first antipsychotics, these medications are also sometimes called "typical" (in contrast to "atypical").
+The first antipsychotics developed are also sometimes called "typical" (in contrast to "atypical") antipsychotics.
 The group includes chlorpromazine (Thorazine), haloperidol (Haldol) or perphenazine (Trilafon).
 First generation agents have been shown to be as effective as most newer ones.
 Side effects can be minimized if modest doses are used.
-These older drugs, since they are available in generic form, also tend to be more cost effective.
+The older drugs tend to be less expensive than the newer ones.
 The disadvantage of these drugs is the risk of muscle spasms or rigidity, restlessness and — with long-term use — the risk of developing potentially irreversible involuntary muscle movements (called tardive dyskinesia).

 Newer "atypical" antipsychotics.
-In addition to olanzapine and clozapine, newer medications include risperidone (Risperdal), quetiapine (Seroquel), ziprasidone (Geodon), aripiprazole (Abilify), paliperidone (Invega), asenapine (Saphris) and iloperidone (Fanapt).
+In addition to olanzapine and clozapine, newer medications include risperidone (Risperdal), quetiapine (Seroquel), ziprasidone (Geodon), aripiprazole (Abilify), paliperidone (Invega), asenapine (Saphris), iloperidone (Fanapt) and lurasidone (Latuda).
 The major risk with some of these agents is weight gain and changes in metabolism.
 They tend to increase the risk for diabetes and high cholesterol.

 Other side effects.
-Other side effects for all antipsychotic medications include feeling sedated, slowed or unmotivated, trouble concentrating, changes in sleep, dry mouth, constipation, or changes in blood pressure.
+All antipsychotic medications can cause sedation.
+One can also feel slowed or unmotivated, or have trouble concentrating, changes in sleep, dry mouth, constipation, or changes in blood pressure.

 Clozapine.
-Clozapine (Clozaril) is a unique antipsychotic that works so differently from other antipsychotics that it is useful to try if no other medication has been effective.
-However, since it can impair the body's ability to make white blood cells, anyone taking this drug must have regular blood tests to check those cell counts.
+Clozapine (Clozaril) is a unique antipsychotic.
+It works so differently from other antipsychotics that it is useful to try if no other medication has provided enough relief.
+However, since clozapine can impair the body's ability to make white blood cells, anyone taking this drug must have regular blood tests to check those cell counts.
 Other side effects include changes in heart rate and blood pressure, weight gain, sedation, excessive salivation, and constipation.
 On the positive side, people tend not to develop the muscle rigidity or the involuntary muscle movements seen with older antipsychotics.
 For some people, clozapine may be the best overall treatment for schizophrenia symptoms, so they may decide that the potential benefit of taking it is worth the risks.

-Because other disorders can either mimic the symptoms of schizophrenia or may accompany schizophrenia, other medications may be tried, such as antidepressants and mood stabilizers.
+Because other disorders can either mimic the symptoms of schizophrenia or may accompany schizophrenia, other classes of medication may be tried, such as antidepressants and mood stabilizers.
 Sometimes anti-anxiety medications help to control anxiety or agitation.